 In most cases, people become addicted after misusing or abusing poppy tea.
 Experimentation of poppy tea can gradually become occasional and escalate from there.
 A tolerance to the tea can develop.
 This means that the body becomes used to the supply of opiates and needs increasingly larger doses to achieve effects.
 Because the ingredients can be considered “all-natural,” poppy tea may be seen as an attractive alternative for those people using opiates or other substances to get high.

 Waismann Method’s program for poppy tea detox can free patients quickly from the constraints of addiction.
 We use intravenous medicine, administered intravenously by our medical staff.
 This takes less than two hours and happens in the safety of a hospital.
 The procedure takes place while patients are lightly sedated.
 Our procedure speeds up the opiate withdrawal syndrome typical of poppy tea addiction.
 Patients awaken from sedation without the conscious awareness that they have already gone through withdrawal.
-Patients are grateful for this because they’re able to avoid a lengthy, painful and degrading withdrawal that can include intense symptoms of nausea, vomiting, strong cravings and body aches.
-We require that patients stay in the hospital a total of 2 to 4 days for testing, detox and post-monitoring.
-From there, they are free to transition in our exclusive Domus Retreat aftercare program.
+Patients are grateful for this because they can avoid a lengthy, painful, and degrading withdrawal that can include intense symptoms of nausea, vomiting, strong cravings, and body aches.
+We require that patients stay in the hospital for 2 to 4 days for testing, detox, and post-monitoring.
+From there, they are free to transition into our exclusive Domus Retreat aftercare program.